kristinemlarson/gnssrefl/docs/pages/file_structure.md

 - 302, 306, 307 : Beidou frequencies, defined as 1561.098, 1207.14, 1268.52 MHz

 ## Additional files

 - EGM96geoidDATA.mat is stored in REFL_CODE/Files
-- station_pos.db is stored in REFL_CODE/Files.
-This is a compilation of station coordinates from Nevada Reno.
+- station_pos2024.db is stored in REFL_CODE/Files.
+This is an updated compilation of station coordinates from Nevada Reno.
 - gpt_1wA.pickle is stored in REFL_CODE/input.
 This file is used in the refraction correction.
+- GPSorbits_21sep17.txt, GALILEOorbits_21sep17.txt, etc are stored in REFL_CODE/Files.
+These are used for refl_zones and max_resolve_RH
+- leapsecond file, ONLY for nmea2snr, REFL_CODE/Files/leapseconds.txt

 ## Some comments about signals